 A goal should have a specific time frame associated with it so that you can measure your progress and know when you have accomplished it.
 This helps to keep you focused and motivated as you work towards achieving your goal.
 “I will achieve certification in pediatric nursing within one year” is an example of a goal with a set time frame.

-Following are some examples of SMART goals for advanced practice nurses:
+Following are some examples of SMART goals for nurses:

 1. I will complete my required CEUs in the next six months.